AbdalrahmanAliElnashar/Classification-Project/README.md

 # Classification-Project
-Apply Different Classification Algorithms and Metrices on different datasets
+Apply Different Classification Algorithms and Metrices on Different Datasets